jacobtomlinson/dask-runners/README.md

 The model of a `Runner` is very different.
 Instead of creating processes/jobs/containers/etc it acts from within an existing multi-process application.
 For example on an HPC system users may submit a job that requires hundreds of cores, and the workload manager will allocate that on many nodes of the machine and then start the same script/application on every node.

 It is then the job of each instance of the application to discover and coordinate with the other nodes.
 There is no central point of creation that has knowledge of the scheduler address, the processes have to fend for themselves and ultimately choose who will be the scheduler.
-This model feels more like blowing up a balloon inside a box, we aren't creating a cluster from nothing, instead we are taking an existing space and populating it with one.
+This model feels more like blowing up a balloon inside a box, we aren't creating a cluster from nothing, instead we are taking an existing space and populating it with one from within.

 In order to initialise a cluster in this distributed fashion the processes need some kind of method of communication, some systems will tell each process enough information for it to work out what to do, others will require some kind of [distributed consensus mechanism](https://en.wikipedia.org/wiki/Raft_(algorithm)) to conduct leadership election.